 - First, the company aims to produce a product that actually helps ease the pain of neuropathy.

-- Second, the company aims wow its customers with terrific customer service.
+- Second, the company aims to offer their customers terrific customer service and support.

 - Methylcobalamin (also known as Methyl-B12)